 The ongoing joke of the moment is the amount of unsolicited emails you’re receiving as a result of GDPR, “consent” and the regulations that became effective as of 25th May 2018.
 But, the new General Data Protection Regulation (GDPR) is a piece of EU legislation that has thrown forward infinite questions about specific processes, particularly those in the recruitment industry.
+Among these questions is: Are recruiters liable for data breaches when sending CVs via email?

 After all, they hold a ton of personally identifiable information (PII) in the form of CVs, application forms and the submissions through their website.
 But, how much of this are recruiters responsible for and if you’re communicating via email, are you responsible for this data if there is a breach, even when you’ve gotten consent?